-Worship is weekly at 10:25 am on all Sundays and lasts about an hour.
-We take Communion on the first Sunday in each month.
+We celebrate Communion on the 1st Sunday of each month.
 All who desire a deeper relationship with God through Jesus Christ are invited to join us at the Lord’s table.

 Faith and Science Program: Zion UMC member and lay speaker Ron Myers has prepared a multi-media program entitled “Faith and Science Need Not Collide.”
 A physicist who worked in industry doing applied scientific work, Ron is a 40-year member of the American Scientific Affiliation, an organization devoted to faith-science issues.
 Ron is available to present his program to groups of adults or teenagers, in meetings, retreats, worship.
 You can see his program here.

 Sunbeam Christian Preschool meets in our church building under the direction of owner Sandi Hood.
 3-year-olds meet Tuesday and Thursday, and 4-year-olds meet on Monday, Wednesday, and Friday.
 Both groups have Bible lessons included in their schedule twice a week, led by their teachers and Pastor Carol.
-Pastor Carol will also be leading Bible Studies for parents, grandparents, and other caregivers during school hours.
+Miss Sandi has taken all state-mandated requirements for COVID safety in her classrooms.
 Call 567-246-9892 for more information or find them on Facebook: Sunbeam Christian Preschool.